 From renewables to energy efficiency, clean energy offers a variety of employment opportunities for our state.
-North Carolina is home to more than 34,000 full-time equivalent clean energy jobs.
-What’s more, those who might struggle to find temporary work in rural areas now have more access to good paying jobs, such as those in solar farm construction.
+North Carolina is home to more than 34,000 full-time equivalent clean energy jobs, which has been increasing in recent years.
+What’s more, those who might struggle to find temporary work in rural areas now have more access to good paying jobs, such as those in solar farm construction and operation.

 This is a common misconception.
 Although North Carolina is second in the nation for installed solar capacity, solar farms here occupy just 0.2% of total North Carolina cropland.
 And the Amazon East Wind Farm’s 104 turbines will occupy less than 208 acres.